microsoft/TypeScript-Handbook/pages/Variable Declarations.md

 }
 ```

-This odd-looking pattern is actually a commonplace.
+This odd-looking pattern is actually commonplace.
-The `i` in the parameter actually shadows the `i` declared in the `for` loop, but since we named it the same, we didn't have to modify the loop body too much.
+The parameter `i` actually shadows the `i` declared in the `for` loop, but since we named it the same, we didn't have to modify the loop body too much.

 # `let` declarations

-By now you've figured out that `var` has some problems, which is precisely why `let` statements are a new way to declare variables.
+By now you've seen that `var` has some problems.
+Let addresses precisely those problems., which is precisely why `let` statements are a new way to declare variables.
 Apart from the keyword used, `let` statements are written the same way `var` statements are.

 ```ts